-Founded by the National Highway Traffic Safety Administration, more than 900 cyclists were killed and more than 49,000 were injured in traffic accidents during the year 2019, all by themselves.
+Founded by the National Highway Traffic Safety Administration, more than 900 cyclists were killed, and more than 49,000 were injured in traffic accidents during the year 2019, all by themselves.

 Bike Helmet

 Cycling is an excellent method to keep active and reduce carbon emissions.
 However, safety should be a priority.
-The most critical piece of safety equipment that every cyclist needs is a bicycle helmet.
-This comprehensive guide will examine the necessity of wearing helmets for cyclists.
-We’ll also provide essential details to help you make informed choices about selecting the right helmet for your biking adventures.
+The most critical safety equipment every cyclist needs is a bicycle helmet.

 Why Wear a Bike Helmet?